 Advantages of Cross Browser Automation Testing

-i) Automation of different type of browsers can be achieved by using Selenium.
+i) Automation of different types of browsers can be achieved by using Selenium.

 ii) Multi-Browser Testing can be performed by integrating Selenium with TestNG.

-iv) Automated testing offers a level of consistency which is not achievable by using manual testing.
+iv) Automated testing offers a level of consistency that is not achievable by using manual testing.